-The opportunities to analyze problems that emerge from time to time in energy utility service provider communication networks can be analyzed by the energy utility service providers in cooperation with the MNOs to ascertain the root cause of unexpectedly low or declining performance levels.
+The opportunities to analyse problems that emerge from time to time in energy utility service provider communication networks can be analysed by the energy utility service providers in cooperation with the MNOs to ascertain the root cause of unexpectedly low or declining performance levels.
 This network problem discovery, trend analysis and identification of root causes of problems is, as a result of sharing information and conferring with MNOs, made easier for energy utility service providers.

 Use case actors:

-DSO network operations centre engineer: The DSO network operations centre engineer analyzes collected information, creates and operates network monitoring tools including alarms, and seeks to identify areas of potential improvement in service delivery.
+DSO network operations centre engineer: The DSO network operations centre engineer analyses collected information, creates and operates network monitoring tools including alarms, and seeks to identify areas of potential improvement in service delivery.

 MNO technical service / account manager: The MNO technical service / account manager responds to queries from the energy utility service provider when needed.
-Such questions may arise when problems emerge, e.g. as network performance or avaialbility appears to decline in the DSO's network.
+Such questions may arise when problems emerge, e.g. as network performance or availability appears to decline in the DSO's network.

 Use case service flow:

-1) Using the DSO operational tools, the DSO o network perations centre engineer gathers and analyzes data, seeking to identify trends that appear threatening to the proper function of the energy utility service provider network.
+1) Using the DSO operational tools, the DSO network operations centre engineer gathers and analyses data, seeking to identify trends that appear threatening to the proper function of the energy utility service provider network.
 An example of such a trend would be a gradual decline in performance parameters including observed increasing latency or jitter, or gradual decline in availability.
 Note that these parameters' decline even while remaining within the expectations of the service level agreement may merit investigation if the decline is prolonged and pronounced.

 2a) When such trends are identified, the DSO network operations centre engineer uses tools to study the details of the potential problem.